-In the endogenous pathway, MHC class I molecules present endogenous antigens that are derived from pathogen-specific proteins produced within infected cells.
-However, in the exogenous pathway, MHC class II molecules present antigenic fragments that are derived from pathogens extracellularly.
+In the endogenous pathway, MHC class I molecules present endogenous antigens derived from pathogen-specific proteins produced within infected cells.
+However, in the exogenous pathway, MHC class II molecules present antigenic fragments derived from pathogens extracellularly.

 Upon recognizing the MHC-antigen complex, T cells start secreting cytokines, which in turn facilitate the maturation of T cells.
 T cells that mature into helper T cells produce more cytokines to further attract and activate macrophages, lymphocytes, and neutrophils.
 T cells that mature in cytotoxic T cells attack and destroy pathogen-infected cells.